Fairlay/Bitcoin-Betting/README.md

 ## API

-Pleaes check the API documentation.md file for further details as well as the javascript samples.
+Please check the API documentation.md file for further details as well as the javascript samples.

 ## Restricted Regions